 People often struggle distinguishing Data Analytics from Data Science.
-These are two related but completely distinct disciplines which are both important to a business.
+These are two related but distinct disciplines which are both important to a business.
 This post distinguishes Data Analytics from Data Science and lists the implications of that distinction for your organisation.

 Forget about data for a minute